Missing Rebecca Reusch: USB stick with sensitive data is leaked to investigators – first details known

 Updated:

-There is still no trace of Rebecca Reusch, now investigators could finally come one step closer to solving the missing person.
+There is still no trace of Rebecca Reusch, now investigators could finally come one step closer to solving the missing person’s case.
 Sensitive data has been leaked to you.

 Berlin – It is one of the most mysterious criminal cases in Germany, there has been no trace of the student Rebecca Reusch from Berlin for over two years.
 A few weeks ago, two journalists published previously unpublished details and the Berlin public prosecutor’s office also commented on the current investigation on the anniversary of the disappearance of Rebecca Reusch.
 However, as has now been revealed by a media report, the investigation could actually make good progress.
 Can the student’s disappearance finally be resolved?